wh-alice/mig_visualstudio/vs/profiling/how-to--filter-report-views-from-the-summary-timeline.md

 ---
-title: "How to: Filter Report Views from the Summary Timeline | testtitle" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Filter Report Views from the Summary Timeline" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
-ms.prod: "visual-studio-dev14"